An overview is presented of methods to measure and display the level of a fuel tank on a small boat.

 Float level senders can take many forms.
 Some float level senders are mechanically or magnetically coupled to a dial.
 The most common is a float linked to a variable resistor arranged as a two-terminal resistor or rheostat.
 This method is so common that a standard resistance range has been established and is in very wide use.
 An electrical current is passed through the resistor; the current varies in proportion to tank level and is typically indicated on a remote milliammeter whose scale has been calibrated.
 More sophisticated level sensors have been invented, using a variety of electrical and electronic properties to indicate the tank level.

 To measure a tank level indirectly the general approach is to measure the flow of fuel from the tank.
 The fuel outflow is accumulated and the volume is deducted from the tank volume.
 The measurement of the fuel outflow can itself be measured either directly or indirectly.
-Direct measurement of fuel outflow can be accomplished with a fuel flow sensor inserted into the fuel hose coming from the tank.
+Direct measurement of fuel outflow can be accomplished with a fuel flow sensor inserted into the fuel hose connecting the engine to the tank.
 Indirect measurement of fuel flow can be accomplished by the engine consuming the fuel; modern engines tend to know precisely how much fuel they are using due to their sophisticated electronic control of their fuel injectors.

 Fuel tank level is only an approximation to the actual volume of fuel remaining in a tank.
 In many V-hull boats the fuel tank geometry is not uniform, and the lower portion of the fuel tank typically has a v-shape.
 Also, when a boat is underway it is typical for the hull to have some trim other than perfectly level, causing the distribution of fuel in the tank to be non-uniform.
 These factors cause a fuel tank level measurement to become less accurate as a fuel remaining measurement.
 Fuel remaining in a tank as computed by the indirect method is not affected by variation in tank geometry or trim.